devkral/graphene-protector/README.md

 Note: if auto_snakecase is True, the path components are by default camel cased (overwritable via explicit `camelcase_path`)

+Note: gas is excluded from path ignoring

+# Gas

+Gas should be a positive integer.
+Negative integers are possible but the evaulation is stopped whenever the counter is above the limit so this is not reliable

+The gas usage is annotated with the gas_usage decorator.
+A function can be passed which receives the following keyword arguments:

+-   schema_field
+-   fieldname
+-   parent (parent of schema_field)
+-   graphql_path

 # full validation

 On the validation rule the validation is stopped by default when an error is found